intel/mlir-extensions/docs/rfcs/XeGPU.md

  	distribute_unit_size = sg_map_size[0] x sg_map_size[1] = subgroup_size x wi_data_size
   	tensor_size = tensor_desc[0] x tensor_desc[1]
 ```
-wi_data_size can be larger than 1, meaning that each work item operates on multiple elements, which is eventually lowered to "SIMT-flavor" vector, like SPIR-V vector or llvm vector.
+wi_data_size can be larger than 1, meaning that each work item operates on multiple elements, which is eventually lowered to "SIMT-flavor" vector, like SPIR-V vector or llvm vector, or packed to a storage data type for matrix operations.
 The multiple elements indicated by wi_data can only be from one dimension and must be contiguous in the memory along either dimension.

 To distribute a tensor, tensor_size must be divisible by distribute_unit_size.
 More specifically, tensor_desc[0] must be divisible by wi_layout[0] x wi_data[0], tensor_desc[1] by wi_layout[1] x wi_data[1].
 The 2D subtensor is evenly distributed to work items, so each work item gets a 2D data fragment, which may contain mulitple distribution of wi_data elements.